 - Transfer Students (with 14 or more transferable credits): Complete the online Transfer Fundamentals of Advising and Registration (TFAR) session prior to registering for their first semester.
 Transfer students must contact their major department to be assigned an advisor.

 The College of Technology (COT) is the advisor of record for students pursuing a technology degree or certificate.
 Technology students must meet each semester with an advisor.
-Offices are located in ther Roy F. Christensen building #45, (208) 282-2622
+Offices are located in the Roy F. Christensen Building #45, (208) 282-2622

 Students should explore majors and only declare a major after spending a proper amount of time gathering information, evaluating the range of majors available, the academic requirements of each based on their catalog year, and understanding the related career opportunities.

 Students contact their desired major department and follow established procedures to declare a major, change their major, or add a minor.

 - The student will contact the major department to schedule an appointment with a faculty member to discuss and understand major requirements and options for the appropriate catalog year.

 - The faculty member will complete the Curriculum Change Request (CCR) form on Bengal Web.